d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 The noise term $\epsilon$ obeys a normal distribution with a mean of 0 and a standard deviation of 0.1.
-We'll synthesize 100 samples each for the training set and test set.
+We will synthesize 100 samples each for the training set and test set.

 ```{.python .input  n=2}
 maxdegree = 20  # Maximum degree of the polynomial